rtp-aws/devpost_aws_disaster_response/README.md

 #### I-40 @ US-1

 Shows roadway with wide median and seam in distance.
+Also seems to be well lit.
+Is than error?

 ![img](https://tims.ncdot.gov/TIMS/cameras/viewimage.ashx?id=Toll540_US1.JPG&t=1642095364324)